Find a Lender-Approved Local Conveyancer in Winsford

 • Personal Injury Practice Limited, Citadel House, Solvay Road, Winnington, Northwich, Cheshire, CW8 4DP

-• Considering the draft contract pack and other papers supplied by the vendor’s conveyancing practitioner
+• Considering the draft sale agreement and other papers received from the vendor’s conveyancing practitioner

 • Agreeing the wording of the sale agreement

-• Registering the change in ownership and the home loan (if applicable) at the HM Land Registry.
+• Registering the buyer and the home loan (if relevant) at the HMLR.

 *Source acknowledgement: House price data produced by Land Registry as well data supplied by Lexsure Ltd.